skybber/firerunner/README.md

     default value: **//div[contains(@class,'viewInfo')]**

-- extensions.firebug.firerunner.paramAttribute : name of attribute of info
+- extensions.firebug.firerunner.paramTagAttribute : name of attribute of info
   tag where the file name (or another information) is stored

     default value: **title**